kundanmunda5/AffinitySolution/README.md

 * ### Data : ethnic_slurs.csv
-  * This is scraped dataset of ethnic slur terms from the wikipedia website : https://en.wikipedia.org/wiki/List_of_ethnic_slurs.
+  * This is scraped dataset of ethnic slur terms from the Wikipedia website : https://en.wikipedia.org/wiki/List_of_ethnic_slurs.
   * One can personalise the dataset by adding custom slur/other words collection.